 This is certainly the most robust defence of City interests that the PM has made to date, and should offer some reassurance to those who feel that financial services aren’t getting the attention they deserve in the Brexit debate.

 Nevertheless, optimistic rhetoric only goes so far.
 The complexity and uncertainty facing the City has already seen plans put in place to shift thousands of roles to cities in the EU.
-On this point, May says:
+On this point, May says “by definition when we’re going through negotiations there will be a degree of uncertainty… I think what’s important is that we as a government work with the City and financial services, recognising their needs and their interests.”

 One issue on which the City would value clarity is on any planned transitional arrangement, or what May calls “implementation period”.
 She’s confident that the Europeans will agree to such terms on the grounds that it “isn’t in anybody’s interests to simply walk towards a position where there’s a cliff edge… people will need a time to adjust”.